Symmetrization of advection-diffusion operators: Introduction

-For the latter, the necessary point transformation is the well-known Cole-Hopf transformation.
-The existence of inertial manifolds implies, in particular, that possibly very complicated global attractors can be embedded in smooth finite-dimensional manifolds on which the original PDE reduces to a finite system of ODEs.
-As such, the finite-dimensionality of the global dynamics is rigorously established.
+These remarkable results for equations featuring advection by potential flows naturally lead to a search for a similarity transformation which symmetrizes advection-differential operators involving advection by rotational flows.
+As we shall see later, there exists no simple point transform that maps Eq.~\ref{adv_diff_eq} into a Schr\"odinger-like equation.
+For flows with nonvanishing vorticity, we propose instead a combination of a point transform with an appropriate Lie-transform.
+As we shell see in the paper, the required Lie transform is nonlocal, and in the particular case of parallel flows, it is closely related to the Weierstrass integral transform, while the combined point-Lie transform is closely related to the bilateral Laplace transform.

-These remarkable results for equations featuring advection by potential flows naturally lead to a search for an extension of the point transform to equations featuring advection by rotational flows.
-As we show here, no exists no simple point transform that maps Eq.~\ref{adv_diff_eq} into a Schr\"odinger-like equation.
-In what follows, we propose the combination of a point transform with an appropriate Lie-transform in order to obtain a similar result.
-The approach is perturbative in the diffusivity and leads to a rather intricate system of nonlinear `balance' equations that the sought-after transformation must satisfy.
-A complete understanding of this system requires methods of nonlinear functional analysis and this continuing work goes beyond the scope of the present paper.
-Our purpose here is simply to provide the kernel of the combined point-operator transform and illustrate its applicability in the context of a simple, canonical example.
+Our approach is perturbative in the diffusivity and leads to a rather intricate system of nonlinear `balance' equations that the coefficients of the point and Lie transforms must satisfy.
+Obtaining and classifying solutions of these equations for general advecting fields appears very involved and goes beyond the scope of the present paper.
+It turns out, however, that these balance equations can be solved explicitly and easily for a class of physically interesting flows, such as parallel flows.
+This allows us to illustrate the applicability of this approach in the context of a simple, canonical example.